ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 </p>

 You will need to download [this project](https://github.com/ddiakopoulos/seurat/releases) for the pipeline to transform the captured data.
 See the reddit post for more details.
-Here you can learn [here](https://github.com/googlevr/seurat-unity-plugin) how to bring the captured scene in your unity project.
+[Here](https://github.com/googlevr/seurat-unity-plugin) you can learn how to bring the captured scene in your unity project.

 # Trouble Shooting: